SuperLouis64/Joy-Cardio/README.md

 No*.
 I don't have 3rd party Joy-Cons so I can't test that right now
 4. **The app opens but does not work what's up?**
 Sometimes it hangs trying to find both Joy-Cons.
 Make sure they are connected to your PC before launching the app and if you're having issues close and relaunch the program.
+5. **My Joy-Cons aren't responding mid-gameplay** If the Joy-con doesn't get any inputs after a certain amount of time it will just timeout and disconnect from the program.
+Just reconnect them to your PC or restart the app